solisaegis/SolisAegis/aurora-solstice/readme.md

 Aurora Solstice is a collaborative and symbolic author identity.

-This work reflects human-centered creative exploration and does not represent institutional authority or formal doctrine.
+These works reflect human-centered creative and non-instructional exploration and do not represent institutional authority or formal doctrine.

 ---